ritvikindupuri/GlyphBreaker/TECHNICAL_DOCUMENTATION.md

 3.  **Simulated Streaming**: If a cache hit occurs, the stored response is split into chunks and yielded with a minimal `setTimeout` delay.
 This preserves the "typing" UI effect for a consistent user experience while being significantly faster than a real API call.
 4.  **Cache Storage**: If no cached response is found, a live API call is made.
 The full response is accumulated in a variable as it streams.
 Once the stream is complete, the entire response is stored in `localStorage` using the generated key.

+#### Dual AI System: Defense and Offense

+GlyphBreaker's most advanced capabilities are powered by a dual-AI system, where the Gemini API is leveraged in two distinct roles: a defense analyst and an adversarial attacker.
+This is achieved through sophisticated prompt engineering within `llmService.ts`.

-#### Defense Analysis Prompt Engineering
+#### 1. Defense Analysis Prompt Engineering

-The `streamAnalysis` function is a prime example of advanced prompt engineering.
-The prompt sent to Gemini is highly structured to force a reliable, parseable output.
+The `streamAnalysis` function transforms the Gemini model into a dedicated security analyst.
+The prompt is highly structured to force a reliable, machine-parseable output.

 -   **Role-Playing**: It instructs the model to "Act as an expert AI Security Operations (AISecOps) analyst."
 -   **Structured Output**: It explicitly demands the use of keywords (`SECTION:`, `BULLET:`) and strictly forbids markdown.
 This makes the frontend parsing logic simpler and more robust.
 -   **"Correct vs. Incorrect" Example**: The prompt includes a clear example of the desired format, a technique that significantly improves an LLM's adherence to formatting rules.
 -   **Deep Learning Framing**: It requires the analysis to be framed with concepts like "Adversarial Perturbation" and "Evasion Technique," guiding the model to produce a deeper, more technical analysis than a generic safety review.

-#### Adversarial Prompt Generation
+#### 2. Adversarial Prompt Generation

 The `streamAdversarialSuggestion` function implements the "Adversarial Mode" feature.
 It transforms the Gemini model into a **meta-agent** or "Red Team AI" that assists the user in crafting the next attack step.
 This is achieved through a carefully constructed meta-prompt.